Arwen-Digital/SermonSpark/README-SERMONCRAFT.md

-# SermonCraft - React Native App
+# YouPreacher - React Native App

 ## Overview
-SermonCraft is a comprehensive cross-platform mobile and web application for sermon preparation and delivery, built with React Native and Expo.
+YouPreacher is a comprehensive cross-platform mobile and web application for sermon preparation and delivery, built with React Native and Expo.
 This implementation focuses on the frontend with modern design methodologies and component-based architecture.

 ## ✅ Completed Features